-By increasing the number of near misses and incidents reported, healthcare organizations can gain a greater understanding of safety challenges and prevent patient harm.
-A greater number of near miss reports means there are more opportunities to find root causes and solutions before patient harm occurs.
+By increasing the number of near misses and incidents reported, healthcare organizations can better understand safety challenges and prevent patient harm.
+In addition, a more significant number of near-miss reports means there are more opportunities to find root causes and solutions before patient harm occurs.

 2. Increases communication and awareness of safety-related information

-Trinity Health, the 10th largest health system in the US, implemented an anonymous incident reporting and reviewing system in 32 hospitals and four home health agencies, which lead to an increase in hospital-related safety communication.
+Trinity Health, the 10th largest health system in the US, implemented an anonymous incident reporting system in 32 hospitals and four home health agencies, leading to an increase in hospital-related safety communication.
 (2) Once a report is submitted, it is immediately routed to the appropriate departments and leaders for follow-up.
-This streamlined communication channel allows the organization to improve safety awareness across departments and increase their response time.
+This streamlined communication channel allows the organization to improve safety awareness across departments and increase response time.